 I recently watched a video by Posy that introduced an interesting concept called motion extraction.
 The idea is simple: you can visualize the motion in a video better by taking two frames and having one subtracted from the other.
-This is easy enough to do in CSS and we already have the filter natively.
+This is easy enough to do in CSS since the filter is already available natively.

 If the demo is working correctly, you should see something like this for the "difference", "highlight", and "normal" effects, respectively: